Construction solvents: Spraying

 Follow the precautions for controlling general solvent risks .
 In addition, you should also consider the issues below.
 These are guidelines only.
 The range of solvent containing products available means that you must decide on the specific controls you need based upon your assessment of the risks.
 Take specialist help if you unsure about this.

-- Spray equipment – choose the correct equipment for the work.
+• Spray equipment - choose the correct equipment for the work.
 Be aware of issues associated with different types of spray equipment.
-'Conventional' spraying uses compressed air to atomise the paint.
+'Conventional' spraying uses compressed air to atomise the product.
 This can create quite a lot of overspray / mist in the air that can travel significant distances.
 You may improve this by using high-volume low-pressure (HVLP) spray guns.
-Alternatively, airless spraying forces paint through a nozzle under high pressure.
-There is less overspray / mist travel with this method as the speed of the paint droplets quickly falls after leaving the nozzle.
-However, there is risk of injecting paint etc into the skin if the spray tip is not properly guarded.
+Alternatively, airless spraying forces products such as paint through a nozzle under high pressure.
+There is less overspray / mist travel with this method.
+However, there is risk of injecting the product into the skin if the spray tip is not properly guarded.
 Use the correct tip sizes and pressure.

-- Segregation – keep all non-essential people away from the work area until the risk has been minimised.
+• Segregation - keep all non-essential people away from the work area until the risk has been minimised.
 You may need to barrier off the area.
-Take into account wind speed and direction if working outside.
+Consider wind speed and direction if working outside.
 This can cause spray / vapour to drift large distances.

-- Respiratory Protective Equipment (RPE) – you are likely to need RPE is most instances.
+• Respiratory Protective Equipment (RPE) - you are likely to need RPE in most instances.
 The level of protection will vary with the risk.
 Below are some examples that may be suitable for different situations:

-- constant flow air-fed breathing apparatus (BA) with a low flow indicator for spraying high solvent products, particularly in an enclosed space.
+• constant flow air-fed breathing apparatus (CFABA) with a low flow indicator for spraying products containing high levels of solvent, especially those containing highly toxic and/or volatile solvents such as DCM, particularly in an enclosed space.
 Make sure the breathing air is uncontaminated and meets 'minimum flow conditions' in terms of tubing length / internal bore and air pressure.

 These are examples only.
 You must get the correct RPE for the work you are doing.
 Check with your supplier if you are unsure.